 Water reduction challenges for the BOP continue to be a high priority.
 The current method of measuring for water reduction is gallons per square feet.
-It is difficult to achieve reductions in water usage due to inmate crowding in BOP facilities.
-In efforts to achieve current Executive Orders and Mandates concerning water conservation, the Agency's Director issued a "Water Conservation Initiative" memorandum on March 5, 2012.
+It is difficult to achieve reductions in water usage due to the nature of the environment and the large consumption that prisons demand.
+In an effort to achieve current Executive Orders and Mandates concerning water conservation, the Agency's Director issued a "Water Conservation Initiative" memorandum on March 5, 2012.
 The memorandum outlined water conservation requirements; to include monthly monitoring of water use, and new reporting obligations.
-The BOP continues implementation of water reduction measures in ESPCs and the use of water efficient products where feasible.
-Together, these efforts reduced the BOP's water use by 406 million gallons of water from FY 2015 to FY 2016.
+The BOP continues implementation of water reduction measures in energy performance contracts and the use of water efficient products where feasible.

+Together, these efforts reduced the BOP's water use by 241 million gallons of water from fiscal year 2016 to fiscal year 2017.